 After that, your dog will start undergoing heartworm prevention medication, inflammatory medication, and antibiotics.
 After about a month, your vet will administer heartworm medication, consisting of three shots over two months.

-Your vet can also take a sample from your dog during the examination if you do not feel comfortable collecting a stool sample yourself.
+Your vet can also take a sample from your dog during the examination if you don’t feel comfortable collecting a stool sample yourself.
 The veterinarian may also take a blood sample during the exam to test for heartworms, which is the most effective way to diagnose that particular worm.

 Parasitic worms can pass from a mother dog to a puppy in utero or after birth through her milk while nursing.
 Since parasitic worms are common in puppies, veterinarians often suggest curing worm infestations in puppies as soon as possible, significantly when they are between two to three weeks old.